 - Gloves: We both love these Polartec gloves.

-- Beanie: from Mountain Hardwear (you don’t even notice the wind.
+- Beanie: With this one from Mountain Hardwear you don’t even notice the wind.
 The guy who sold it to me said he was in 60 mph winds and couldn’t feel it.
-Will let you know if I’m ever in 60 mph winds) or if you don’t mind being that guy wearing the hat with earflaps.
+Will let you know if I’m ever in 60 mph winds.

 - Scarf / Neck Warmer: This one is incredibly warm, but it’s sometimes hard to breath when you have your face covered.

 - Backpack: It helps to have a backpack when you walk around town so you have your hands free.
 If you don’t think you need as much space, this sling works great too!
 Both of these are perfect for cameras + other stuff.

 How Cold Does it Really Get in NYC?